TregliaRaphael/CRSF-STM32f767-cubeMx-HAL/README.md

 It receives channels and linkquality.

 I tested it on USART6 with 420k baud rate and circular mode DMA on rx.
-For tx telemetry, it should stay stock and put in a scheduler.
+USART clock should be fast like at least 90Mhz or it won't receive all frames For tx telemetry, it should stay stock and put in a scheduler.
 It has to be sent at a very strict time or it just wont works (lost 2hours on it already)
 If you used another board than f7, you should just change few includes from f7 HAL to yours like H7 or F4 for exemple